Top Online Sportsbooks in Missouri in 2026

 Is Sports Betting Legal In Missouri?

-Yes, sports betting is legal in Missouri — but it’s very recent.
-Voters approved it through Amendment 2 in November 2024, making Missouri the 39th state to legalize sports betting.
-The law allows both retail and online wagering at licensed operators inside state lines.
+Yes, sports betting is legal in Missouri.
+Voters approved Amendment 2 in November 2024, making Missouri the 39th state to authorize sports wagering.
+The law allows both retail and online betting through licensed operators within state lines.

 Top 7 Missouri Sports Betting Sites